carpentries/instructor-training/episodes/05-memory.md

 > you can.
 How many did you remember?
 Write your answer in the Etherpad.
 {: .challenge}

 Most people will have found they only remember 5-7 words.
-Don't worry if you remembered fewer - many factors can affect short-term memory in different situations.
+Do not worry if you remembered fewer - many factors can affect short-term memory in different situations.
 Fortunately, there are techniques that we can use to improve our effective short-term memory.
 We will illustrate one of these techniques and then describe how this is applicable to our